Understanding Gendered Experiences and Impacts of Covid-19 in Pakistan

 Ali Cheema is an Associate Professor of Economics and Politics at Lahore University of Management Sciences and Senior Research Fellow at the Institute of Development and Economic Alternatives.

-Sarah Khan is Assistant Professor, Department of Political Science, Yale University and a Graduate Researcher at the Institute of Development and Economic Alternatives.
+Sarah Khan is an Assistant Professor, at Department of Political Science, Yale University and a Graduate Researcher at the Institute of Development and Economic Alternatives.

 Shandana Khan Mohmand is a Research Fellow at the Institute of Development Studies (IDS) and an Associate Fellow at the Institute of Development and Economic Alternatives.